What Does General Liability Insurance Cover?

 Keep reading for specific examples of what General Liability Insurance can and can't cover.

-Let's start with some clarification.
 General Liability Insurance is just one kind business liability insurance.
 But it is an important one.
-It takes care of what’s known as “third-party lawsuits,” meaning lawsuits brought by anyone who isn’t employed by your business: vendors, customers, your landlord, etc.
+It takes care of third-party lawsuits, meaning lawsuits brought by anyone who isn’t employed by your business: vendors, customers, your landlord, etc.

 But General Liability Insurance only covers certain third-party lawsuits, including those triggered by the following events:

-- Bodily injury / accidents on your property.
-Example: a client sues you after slipping and falling at your office and breaking their leg.
+- Bodily injury/accidents on your property.
+Example: A client sues you after slipping and falling at your office and breaking a leg.

 - Reputation damage.
-Example: after you post some pretty harsh comments on social media about a competitor, it sues you for the harm you caused to its reputation.
-Learn more about that in our eBook Tweet or Twibel: The Small-Business Owner's Guide to Advertising Injury.
+Example: After you post critical comments on social media about a competitor, it sues you for the harm you caused to its reputation.
+Learn more in our eBook Tweet or Twibel: The Small-Business Owner's Guide to Advertising Injury.

 If you look around your workplace while channeling your inner Stephen King, you can imagine plenty of terrifying scenarios involving accidents, property damage, or other misfortunes.